Our History: Ten Years Strong in 2014!

-We began performing as a group at Emmanuel Church in Boston at a rally for same-sex marriage in March, went on to open Boston's Gay Pride week with a performance at Faneuil Hall in June, and ended that week singing at the Pride Interfaith service at Old South Church.
+2004: Voices Rising was born in February 2004 in a living room full of women who wanted to sing together.
+We were fortunate to have singers in all vocal ranges, lots of enthusiasm, vision, and many willing people to do the work of starting a new chorus.
+We began performing as a group at Emmanuel Church in Boston at a rally for same-sex marriage in March 2004, went on to open Boston's Gay Pride week with a performance at Faneuil Hall in June, and ended that week singing at the Pride Interfaith service at Old South Church.
 Later in June, we produced our first full concert in collaboration with Another Octave: Connecticut Women's Chorus.
 In July, many members of Voices Rising and Another Octave traveled to Montreal where we joined 6000 other singers at the quadrennial international GALA (Gay and Lesbian Association of) Choruses festival.

 We've continued to grow as a chorus and as a fixture in the LGBT community.
-Voices Rising has been thrilled to continue performing at Pride Events since our inception.
+Voices Rising has been thrilled to continue performing at Pride events since our inception.

-In 2005 we raised money and awareness for breast cancer in our concert "Hope Is the Thing" performing the New England premiere of Diane Benjamin's "Where I Live" (A Breast Cancer Oratorio), which benefited the Massachusetts Breast Cancer Coalition.
+2005: In April 2005, we produced "Everything's Relative" at First Parish Church in Cambridge and First Church Boston.
+In November 2005, we produced "Hope is the Thing" at Emmanuel Church in Boston and Mount Ida College in Newton, featuring the New England premiere of Diane Benjamin's "Where I Live" (A Breast Cancer Oratorio), to benefit the Massachusetts Breast Cancer Coalition.

+2006: In April 2006, we produced "I Come From Women" at First Church Boston and Simmons College.
+In October 2006, we sang in "Honoring Survivors: A Service to Reflect on the Impact of Domestic Violence" at Brigham and Women's Hospital.
+In December 2006, we produced "Song of Wisdom" at First Church Boston and the Congregational Church of Needham.
 A highlight of our 2006 season was performing at Cutler Majestic Theater as guests of the Boston Gay Men's Chorus, with whom we continue to build a strong relationship.